coders-circle/fiber/README.md

 ### Controllers and Views

-Every controller is held in a class derived from the `Controller` base class and is stored inside the *controls* directory.
+Every controller is held in a class derived from the `Controller` base class and is stored inside the *controllers* directory.
 A controller returns a `View` object which acts as a renderer, that returns what is to be presented to the user.

 A view can be constructed directly from some text that you want to present or can be constructed from a template, which defines the HTML page to be presented.
 When creating from template, you can pass data to the view, which data you can use in the template.
 The `TemplateView` processes template which includes replacing the data passed from the controller and